If you would like to build your own stand-alone minimal webapp client from original source, instructions for doing so follow below.

 Note that in future gateways into the live network may change, either because gateways (or PageKites to gateways) are added or subtracted, or because whole additional publisher networks are added to the Voucher-Safe system.
 When and if this occurs, you will need to edit the gateway.properties file to reflect the changes.
 (Such changes will be announced on this website.)

-In regard to client updates, you will need to monitor the file gallery here for updates, and rebuild your client when they appear.
-The current revision is: 0.7.1, dated 22 March, 2017.
+In regard to client updates, you will need to monitor this page for updates, and rebuild your client when they appear.
+The current revision is: 0.7.2, dated 28 February, 2018.
 Note that the pre-built web-app version will always be updated at the same time, and will automatically manage updates for you, if you install that version.